MicrosoftDocs/azure-aks-docs/articles/aks/outbound-rules-control-egress.md

 ### Azure Key Vault provider for Secrets Store CSI Driver

-If using network isolated clusters, the recommended approach would be to set up [private endpoint to access Azure Key Vault][akv-privatelink].
+If using network isolated clusters, it's recommended to set up [private endpoint to access Azure Key Vault][akv-privatelink].

 If your cluster has outbound type user-defined routing and Azure Firewall, the following network rules and application rules are applicable: